open/close all folders

 Specials and Movies

 - What a Nightmare, Charlie Brown!: Snoopy has a horrible Acid Reflux Nightmare where he's stuck working as a sled dog in the Alaskan wilderness; he's abused and starved, becomes feral, and then dies getting pulled into a frozen lake, screaming and clawing for his life.
 Even if the whole special was All Just a Dream, one could argue that this was inappropriate for the Peanuts specials' target audience.

 - In A Boy Named Charlie Brown we get a Disney Acid Sequence to the tune of Beethoven's Piano Sonata No. 8.
 Not only does it totally come out of nowhere, but those foreboding church paintings and that....face thing at the end floating around on a pure black background can look VERY unsettling to you as a child.

 - In A Charlie Brown Thanksgiving, we get the sight of Snoopy and Woodstock enjoying a Thanksgiving feast.
 A cooked turkey is on the table as we watch Snoopy and Woodstock thoroughly enjoying their meal.
 Everyone knows that a turkey is a bird...and so is Woodstock...

 - In It's a Mystery Charlie Brown!, Snoopy and Woodstock sneak into the school's science fair to reclaim Woodstock's nest but also play around with some of the exhibits.
-When one of them gives Snoopy an electrical shock, not only does he scream, but he also briefly turns into a skeleton!
-Incredibly freaky for a Peanuts cartoon.
+One of them gives Snoopy an electrical shock, and he briefly turns into a screaming skeleton.

 - The art style for Blue Sky Studios' movie adaptation can have an Uncanny Valley effect on some viewers.